Apple Crumble Recipe for Baby: A Delicious and Nutritious Guide

 Why Apple Crumble is Perfect for Babies

-• Nutritional Benefits: Apples are rich in fiber, vitamin C, and antioxidants, crucial for a baby’s developing immune system and digestive health.
+• Nutritional Benefits: Apples are full of fiber, vitamin C, and antioxidants.
+These are key for a baby’s immune system and digestion.

-• Easy to Digest: When cooked, apples become soft and easy for babies to digest.
+• Easy to Digest: Cooked apples are soft and easy for babies to digest.

 Choosing the Right Apples

-• Organic vs. Non-Organic: If possible, choose organic apples to reduce exposure to pesticides.
-If not, wash the apples thoroughly.
+• Organic vs. Non-Organic: If you can, pick organic apples to avoid pesticides.
+If not, wash them well.

-• Ripeness: Ensure the apples are ripe but firm to ensure they cook evenly and retain their texture.
+• Ripeness: Make sure apples are ripe but firm.
+This helps them cook evenly and keeps their texture.

 Essential Ingredients for Baby Apple Crumble

-• Apples: 2 medium-sized apples, peeled, cored, and diced into small pieces.
+• Apples: Use 2 medium apples, peeled, cored, and diced small.

-• Oats: 1/4 cup of rolled oats (ensure they are gluten-free if necessary).
+• Oats: You’ll need 1/4 cup of gluten-free rolled oats.

-• Butter (or Dairy-Free Alternative): 2 tablespoons of unsalted butter or a dairy-free alternative like coconut oil.
+• Butter (or Dairy-Free Alternative): Use 2 tablespoons of unsalted butter or coconut oil.

-• Cinnamon: A pinch of ground cinnamon for flavor.
+• Cinnamon: Add a pinch of ground cinnamon for flavor.

-• Water: 1-2 tablespoons to help with cooking.
+• Water: Add 1-2 tablespoons to help with cooking.

 Equipment Needed